mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

 * From the SageMaker notebook, normalize the new input data using the statistics obtained from the training data.
 * Send requests to the SageMaker endpoint.
 * Receive predictions from the endpoint.
 * This architecture ensures a seamless transition from data storage and preprocessing to model training, deployment, and subsequent inference.
-The utilization of SageMaker processing jobs and endpoints streamlines the workflow, while CloudWatch monitoring provides insights into both the training and deployment phases.
+The utilization of SageMaker processing jobs and endpoints streamlines the workflow.

 ## EDA using Tableau
 I have created an interactive dashboard on Tableau Public that visualizes trends in product demand, on-sale prices, and promotions from 2013 to 2017.
 You can access it through my Tableau Public profile. https://public.tableau.com/app/profile/mahsa.abedi/viz/productdemandDashboard_16983305450490/InteractiveDashboard?publish=yes